wpzoom/wpzoom-forms/readme.txt

-✅ **Email Notifications** - Get instant alerts when someone submits your contact form ✅ **Form Submissions Dashboard** - All entries saved and searchable in WordPress ✅ **Mobile Responsive** - Forms look great on all devices ✅ **Ready-to-Use Templates** - Contact, feedback, quote, and 20+ additional free starter layouts
+✅ **Email Notifications** - Get instant alerts when someone submits your contact form ✅ **Form Submissions Dashboard** - All entries saved and searchable in WordPress ✅ **Mobile Responsive** - Forms look great on all devices ✅ **Ready-to-Use Templates** - Contact form, feedback form, appointment form, and more

 ###💪 Want More Power?
 Try WPZOOM Forms PRO